zepinglee/citeproc-js/manual/citeproc-doc.rst

 #######################
-Javascript interpreters
+JavaScript interpreters
 #######################

-An ECMAscript (Javascript) interpreter is required to run the processor.
+An ECMAscript (JavaScript) interpreter is required to run the processor.
 The processor code itself is written in such a way that it should run on a wide variety of platforms, including Rhino, Spidermonkey and Tracemonkey on the server side, and